The Ultimate Guide to Travel Nurse Agency Housing

 These companies may even involve you in the housing search and let you choose the option that best suits your needs.
 Or, you can take a housing stipend instead.

 Some travel nurses find that this level of flexibility is a huge advantage.
 However, agencies with this level of flexibility are usually small to mid-sized companies.
-They may not be able to get the same discounts on furnished apartments that some of the largest companies sometimes receive.
+As a result, they may not be able to get the same discounts on furnished apartments that some of the largest companies sometimes receive.

 That said, travel nurses tend to rate small and mid-sized agencies higher than their larger counterparts in terms of service quality.
-Additionally, they’re always great if you want to save money on housing by choosing less conventional options.
-They almost always add the money they save to the travel nurse’s pay.
+Additionally, these companies can save money on housing by offering unconventional options like studios or share rentals.
+They almost always add the money they save on housing to the travel nurse’s pay.
 We discuss this further below.

 The Best Travel Nursing Companies for Furnished Apartments